 Store a new logical name to endpoint reference mapping.
-An exception is thrown if the logical name used already exists in the service's persistent database.
+This binds a new logical name to one or more new or existing endpoint references.
+An RNSEntryExists fault should be returned if the logical name used already exists in the service's persistent database.
+If for any other reason an exception occurs, an RNSFault should be returned.